Alliance for Change and Progress

 The Alliance for Change and Progress (AMP) (Aliansa Mudansa ba Progresu, Aliança para Mudança e Progresso) was a three-party alliance in East Timor.
 Until 1 February 2018, the alliance was called Parliamentary Majority Alliance (Aliansa Maioria Parlamentar, Aliança da Maioria Parlamentar).
-The motto of the coalition was "Hametuk Hametin Nasaun" (English: Strengthen the nation together).
+The motto of the coalition was "Hamutuk Hametin Nasaun" (English: Strengthen the nation together).
 The flag of the AMP showed the flags of the three member parties on a white background.